THREE CITIES: Lorenzo de’ Medici

 - Spring Semester - Late January - Mid May

-Our civilization is the end product of widely contrasting cultures which evolved over many hundreds of years.
-With the Renaissance it became possible to unite the strands of these cultures in a new and exciting synthesis which prepared the way for the birth of the modern world.
-This semester-long study abroad experience allows students to retrace the steps of Greek, Etruscan, Roman, medieval and Renaissance cultures by living and studying in three cities which embody these civilizations in all their richness and splendor: Tuscania, Rome and either Florence (fall semester) or Venice (spring semester).
+Western civilization is the end product of widely contrasting cultures which evolved over many hundreds of years.
+With the Renaissance it became possible to unite the strands of these cultures in a new and exciting synthesis, which prepared the way for the birth of the modern world.

 Students are required to take 5 courses during the Three Cities Semester program.
 If you would like to transfer back the fifth course, you will need to pay the overload fee.
 Classes meet every day Monday through Thursday for two and a half hours each.